akej74/grid-control/README.md

  - A driver is needed, see "MCP2200/MCP2221 Windows Driver & Installer" on the [product page](http://www.microchip.com/wwwproducts/en/en546923)

 ### Python environment
-Assuming you have Python 3.5 installed, the following additional modules are required (can be installed with "pip").
+Assuming you have latest version of Python 3 installed, the following additional modules are required (can be installed with "pip").
 - pip install pyserial
 - pip install wmi
 - pip install pypiwin32
 - pip install pyqt5
-- pip install install pyinstaller (For python 3.6+, you will need the unstable dev version of pyinstaller)
+- pip install pyinstaller (For python 3.6+, you will need the latest dev version of pyinstaller)
-- pip install pyusb

-### QT Creator
+### Python IDE
+I recommend the free version of PyCharm IDE for Python development.

+### Note about "QT Designer"
+- For editing the User Interface (`mainwindow.ui`), install QT Designer as follows:
+  - Install latest QT5 open source suite from [QT main site](https://www.qt.io/)
+  - In the install wizard, make sure you include the "Qt 5.3 MinGW" component
-QT Creator (including QT Designer for UI design) can be downloaded [here](https://www.qt.io/download-open-source/).
+  - QT Designer will be installed in `C:\Qt\5.x\mingw53_32\bin\designer.exe`
-You need to convert the mainwindow.ui to mainwindow.py (because of PyQt5).
-This is taken care of my executing pyinstaller-build.bat

-NOTE: It is used strictly for editing the ui/mainwindow.ui file directly.
-It is not necessary to create a QT Project.
+  - Note that the executable is named "designer.exe"
+- To convert the `mainwindow.ui` to `mainwindow.py`run the following command:
+  - `<python installation directory>\Scripts\pyuic.exe mainwindow.ui -o mainwindow.py

 ### Packaging
 PyInstaller is used to package the software into EXE format so that you dont have to call "python gridcontrol.py"

 Run pyinstaller-build.bat to package the software.

-### PyCharm (OPTIONAL)
-The latest version of PyCharm Community edition was used because it is a fantastic IDE.
-I used the ./grid-control/ directory as the root for the project.

 ### Grid simulator
-For troubleshooting, or if you would like to run Grid Control without a Grid device, please have a look at the original grid simulator available [here](https://github.com/akej74/grid-simulator).
+For troubleshooting, or if you would like to run Grid Control without a Grid device, please have a look at my "Grid Simulator" available [here](https://github.com/akej74/grid-simulator).

 ### Inspiration from other projects
-I would like to thank the authors of the following projects that have been helpful in understanding the communication protocol the Grid and Kraken X61 uses.
+I would like to thank the authors of the following projects that have been helpful in understanding the communication protocol the Grid uses.
 - [gridfan](https://github.com/CapitalF/gridfan) by CapitalF
 - [CamSucks](https://github.com/RoelGo/CamSucks) by RoelGo
 - [leviathan](https://github.com/jaksi/leviathan) by jaksi